twitter/rezolus/README.md

 be at least twice the duration of the shortest burst to record accurately.
 This ensures that at least 1 sample completely overlaps the burst section of the event.
-With a traditional minutely time series, this means that a spike must least 120 seconds or more to be acurately recorded in terms of intensity.
+With a traditional minutely time series, this means that a spike must least 120 seconds or more to be accurately recorded in terms of intensity.
 Rezolus allows for sampling rate to be configured, allowing us to make a trade-off between resolution and resource consumption.
 At 10Hz sampling, 200ms or more of consecutive burst is enough to be accurately reflected in the pMax.